-Juan Valera — a Spanish writer, diplomat, and philosopher.
-He spent half a year in St. Petersburg for his diplomatic service.
+Juan Valera — Spanish writer, diplomat, and philosopher.
+He spent six months in St. Petersburg due to his diplomatic duties.
 Thus appeared his «Letters from Russia».
-In them, Juan Valera captured humorous sketches of Petersburg life, diplomatic news, and...
+In them, Juan Valera captured humorous sketches of Petersburg life, diplomatic news, and his...

-his reflections on the development of Russian literature from chronicles to Pushkin and Gogol.
-What also brings Juan Valera closer to Russian literature is that Western European critics called him the «Spanish Turgenev».
+thoughts on the development of Russian literature from chronicles to Pushkin and Gogol.
+He is also linked to Russian literature by Western European critics who called him the «Spanish Turgenev».

 At the same time, Doctor Faustino aspires to ideal love, for which he is ready to sell his soul to the devil.
-Don Faustino searches for it in the image of his cousin Constancia, daughter of notary Rosita, and the Eternal Friend — a mysterious stranger who invisibly watches over him.
+Don Faustino seeks it in the image of his cousin Constantia, the daughter of the notary Rosita and the Eternal Companion — a mysterious stranger who watches him invisibly.
 Juan Valera dismantles the principles of romanticism and allows the ideal to be realized.
-Yet illusions shatter into pieces, and without them, ideal love fades away.
+It's just that the illusions shatter into pieces, and without them, ideal love fades.

 Printhouse: Eksmo